 Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

-Cecile McLorin Salvant, welcome to FRESH AIR.
-I really like that you choose songs in the jazz sound in your repertoire and songs way outside (laughter) of the repertoire, like "Stepsister's Lament."
+TERRY GROSS: Cecile McLorin Salvant, welcome to FRESH AIR.
+I really like that you choose songs in the jazz standard repertoire and songs way outside (laughter) of the repertoire, like "Stepsister's Lament."
 When I heard you sing that live, you said that the first version of that you heard was actually sung by Brandy.
 Tell us how old you were then and what that song meant to you.

-CECILE MCLORIN SALVANT: It was actually not sung by Brandy.
-It was sung by these two actresses who were in the movie with Brandy who played her stepsisters.
+MCLORIN SALVANT: It was actually not sung by Brandy; it was sung by these two actresses who were in the movie with Brandy who played her stepsisters.

 GROSS: Oh, I see.

 MCLORIN SALVANT: Yeah.
-So Brandy was Cinderella and then she had these two awful stepsisters who sing this song.
+So Brandy was Cinderella, and then she had these two awful stepsisters who sang the song.

 GROSS: I should've figured that.